IsabelBirds/Remote-Computational-Project-Resource/1_Getting_started/Key_resources.md

 ![Rstudio](../assets/images/RStudio_example.png)

+You can also record all of your analyses in [Rmarkdown](https://rmarkdown.rstudio.com/lesson-1.html) files - a lot like this file you're reading right now, which is a markdown file.
+DO THIS.
+If you don't keep a well annotated record of your work either:

+1. You will forget what you've done, and have a rubbish time trying to write up.
+2. You will forget where you got your data, and have a rubbish time trying to write up.
+3. In 6 - 18 months your supervisor will contact you and ask a random question about the analysis that is key to the work being published and you'll lose a week rerunning the analysis because you have no idea what you did and you will hate them, yourself, and science as a whole.

+So what I'm saying is record everything properly in Rmarkdown documents, and your future self will love you.

 ## [Introduction to R](https://bioinformatics-core-shared-training.github.io/r-intro/index.html)

 Ongoing (as of 2020) WFH course run by the Bioinformatics Core at CRUK Cambridge Institute.
 Looks like a good, relevant introduction to R, RStudio, data manipulation and plots.
 You can’t access their video chat but all materials and solutions are available.